Shiyan-Sha/Shiyan-Sha.github.io/_pages/about.md

 ---

 <div class="col-sm-9" style="display: flex; align-items: center; padding-left: 0px; text-align: justify;">
     I am a student at the School of Architecture and Design (formerly the School of Architecture) at Harbin Institute of Technology, where I earned a Master’s degree in Urban and Rural Planning.
-Over the past three years, my academic interests have expanded to encompass interdisciplinary areas, including climate change, health equity, social resilience, and the regeneration of social infrastructure.
+Over the past three years, my academic interests have expanded to encompass interdisciplinary areas.
     Collaborating with research teams and peers, I have contributed to several peer-reviewed publications.
 These enriching experiences have sharpened my social investigation skills and enhanced my proficiency in spatial analysis.
-Through fieldwork and ongoing discussions with distinguished scholars, I have developed critical thinking abilities, adopted rigorous research methodologies, and embraced innovative approaches in my work.
+Through ongoing discussions with distinguished scholars, I have developed critical thinking abilities, adopted rigorous research methodologies, and embraced innovative approaches in my work.
 </div>

 <section class="container">